NSW MP pleads not guilty to rape and indecent assaults

 A parliamentary committee last May recommended Ward keep his salary and electorate office until a court determines whether he is guilty, arguing the crossbencher is entitled to a presumption of innocence.

+“We’re not going to negotiate with him at all,” Mr Minns said.

+“I want to wait and see what the outcome of the ballot is.
+We’re still very hopeful and I think in the commanding position to win that seat.
+I think that will be good for the parliament.”

 According to the latest numbers from the ABC, Labor candidate Katelin McInerney has pulled ahead of Ward by about 700 votes.
-But Ms McInerney’s lead is quickly slipping away and ABC’s chief election analyst Antony Green says the seat will likely fall to the independent.
+But Ms McInerney’s lead is quickly slipping away and ABC’s chief election analyst Antony Green said the seat would likely fall to the independent.